uzay00/CMPE232/Lecture1/README.md

 Hunter-gatherer people settled down and turned into farmers.
 Farmers become specialized in some limited type of foods.
 They needed to exchange their products.
 This is how trade is born.
 After a while, too much exchange produced infomation overload.
 People needed to extend their brains to handle this much information.
 They invented `writing` to store and process information.
 After that humans cretae art, science and modern civilization.

 ## The Organized Mind
 In our digital world, we face again with too much information.
 Rich people hire asistants to organize their jobs.
+We, as ordinary people, find our way of handling our jobs.
+Categorization reduces mental effort.

 ## The Organized Program

-#### The parable of the two watchmakers
+Algorithm
+  * Method for solving a problem

+Data Structure
+  * Method to store information
+  * Organization of Data specific to a particular problem